WHOIS Lookup .io, .de, uk.com and 1,200+ more extensions

 What Does the WHOIS Lookup Show?

-This tool queries domain registration data via RDAP (Registration Data Access Protocol), the modern replacement for traditional WHOIS.
-You get the registrar name, creation date, expiry date, last-updated date, nameservers, DNSSEC status, and EPP status codes for any domain.
-If a domain is close to expiry, the tool highlights it so you don't miss a renewal.
+This tool queries registration data via RDAP (Registration Data Access Protocol), the modern replacement for traditional WHOIS.
+You get the registrar, the creation, expiry and last-updated dates, nameservers, DNSSEC status and EPP status codes.
+Anything close to expiry is flagged so you don't miss a renewal.

 Who Is This Tool For?

 Domain buyers checking registration and expiry dates before making an offer.
-Business owners verifying their own domain's renewal status and nameserver configuration.
+Business owners verifying their own renewal status and nameserver configuration.
 Web developers confirming DNS changes after a provider migration.
-Anyone who needs to quickly find out who registered a domain, when it expires, and where it's pointed.
+Anyone who needs to know who registered a domain, when it expires and where it points.

 Frequently Asked Questions

-This tool queries RDAP (the modern WHOIS replacement) and shows registration data including registrant details (where not privacy-protected), registrar, creation date, and expiry date.
+This tool queries RDAP, the modern WHOIS replacement, and falls back to classic WHOIS where a registry has not adopted it.
+It shows registration data including registrant details (where not privacy-protected), registrar, creation date, and expiry date.
 If the owner has WHOIS privacy enabled, you'll still see the registrar name, which may offer a contact form for purchase enquiries.

 Enter the domain here and check the expiry date.
 Bear in mind that most registrars auto-renew domains, and even after expiry there's typically a 30-90 day redemption period before the domain is released for public registration.
 The creation and last-updated dates also give useful context about how actively the domain is being managed.